 What you can do

-- Find out if you need to follow any pre-appointment restrictions, such as changing your activity level or your diet.
+When you make the appointment, ask about pre-appointment restrictions, such as changing your activity level or your diet.
+Make a list of:

 - What's the most likely cause of my symptoms?

 - What risks does my heart condition create?

 - How often will I need follow-up appointments?